DevSkillsHQ/transaction-management-backend-level-1/README.md

 # Account Management Backend - Level 1

-**Before you get started, please read [this guide](https://www.notion.so/Get-started-with-your-assignment-dade100d93054a6db1036ce294bdaeb6)** that walks you through how to submit your solution, and how to get help.
+**Before you get started, please read [this guide](https://www.notion.so/Get-started-with-your-assignment-dade100d93054a6db1036ce294bdaeb6)** that walks you through how to submit your solution and get help.

 ### Time limit ⏳